juniorleota/karabiner-layers/README.md

 # karabiner-layers

-Using karabiner to simulate QMK/ZMK functionality using https://github.com/yqrashawn/GokuRakuJoudo.
+Using karabiner to simulate QMK/ZMK layering functionality using https://github.com/yqrashawn/GokuRakuJoudo.